-- Serving as co-lead trial counsel for a title insurance and property valuations company involved in trade-secret and attorney’s fees litigation.
+- Co-lead trial counsel for a title insurance and property valuations company involved in trade-secret and attorney’s fees litigation.
 After Gibson Dunn was retained for the case, Mr. LeGrand successfully defended the company at trial against a claim for $80 million in attorney’s fees.

-- Serving as lead trial counsel for a global telecommunications company in litigation involving claims of fraudulent overbilling.
+- Lead trial counsel for a global telecommunications company in litigation involving claims of fraudulent overbilling.
 Mr. LeGrand successfully persuaded the plaintiff to voluntarily dismiss its claims, with prejudice and without payment from Gibson Dunn’s client.

-- Serving as lead counsel for an insurance company in a putative class action brought on behalf of flexible premium adjustable life insurance policyholders who alleged the company unlawfully underbilled on the policies to capture “shock lapses” and “hostage premiums” and set Cost of Insurance rates “based on” factors beyond those expressly referenced in the policy.
+- Lead counsel for an insurance company in a putative class action brought on behalf of flexible premium adjustable life insurance policyholders who alleged the company unlawfully underbilled on the policies to capture “shock lapses” and “hostage premiums” and set Cost of Insurance rates “based on” factors beyond those expressly referenced in the policy.

-- Representing a major healthcare organization in antitrust class actions brought by employees who alleged that their wages were artificially suppressed by the defendants’ sharing of compensation information.
+- Counsel for a major healthcare organization in antitrust class actions brought by employees who alleged that their wages were artificially suppressed by the defendants’ sharing of compensation information.
 Mr. LeGrand served on the trial and appellate teams that defeated class certification.

-- Serving as a member of the trial and appellate teams that successfully defeated class certification in a multibillion dollar putative class action brought by rail freight consumers who allege that the Class I railroads conspired to impose rate-based fuel surcharges.
+- Trial and appellate counsel for client that successfully defeated class certification in a multibillion dollar putative class action brought by rail freight consumers who allege that the Class I railroads conspired to impose rate-based fuel surcharges.

-- Representing a global telecommunications company in multiple lawsuit alleging False Claims Act violations in connection with the Universal Service Program for Schools and Libraries (“E-Rate”).
+- Counsel for a global telecommunications company in multiple lawsuit alleging False Claims Act violations in connection with the Universal Service Program for Schools and Libraries (“E-Rate”).